kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Like I mentioned previously, I tell Paul the whole story about what's been going on in Dénia and how it is related to when I was sexually abused as a child by North London's Jamaican rape-gangs.
 - I tell him more and more of the story I can remember as we spend so much time together during this trip.
 - He only ever said, [*How didn't you go mad?*](january.md#telling-paul-whats-been-going-on-for-me).
-- No words of comfort, anger, a shocked demeanor.
+- No words of comfort, anger, a shocked demeanor, concern for women and children.
-- Does he think this is a normal thing for a woman to experience?
+- Does he think this is a normal thing for a woman, or child, to experience?
 - Does he know of countless victims more who did go mad?
 - I tell him I think the Adams family are involved.
 - I mention Adams a lot and he knows I'm suspicious of his connection to them.
 - He eventually tells me he went to school with one of them at Highgate Wood; a male who committed suicide.
-- Is this an attempt to deflect my suspicions?
+- Did someone tell him to say something in the hope it'll stop me being suspicious?
-- I don't know anything about these people but I tell him at that moment that I believe I am right to be suspicious of him.
+- I don't know anything about these people but I tell him at that moment that I believe more than ever I am right to be suspicious of him and his criminal connections.
 - He says nothing.

 ### Wayne from Coast2Coast